Building a Bridge Between Salesforce CRM and QuickBooks

 Facing these and other challenges, QuickBooks and Salesforce CRM users have to choose between building their own or buying software (on-premises or hosted) to get the job done.
 The benefit of building their own software is the flexibility to customize synchronization according to any requirements, but the disadvantages (the cost, access to engineers with knowledge of Salesforce CRM API and QuickBooks SDK, and time) make this option unreasonable in most cases.
 Hosted or on-premises data integration tools, on the other hand, are cost-effective and quick to deploy.
 The cost to deploy on-demand service to synchronize Salesforce.com to QuickBooks data may range from a few hundred to under a thousand of dollars, per month.

 Since QuickBooks and Salesforce CRM have been designed specifically for business users, data integration companies are willing to make their products as accessible to these users as possible.
 For instance, Apatar On-Demand, with its prebuilt Salesforce CRM and QuickBooks synchronization, allow running one- or two-way, recurring or one-time synchronization of account, contact, order, and opportunity data, while preserving links between tables in both Salesforce.com and QuickBooks.
-Implementation of this hosted service takes 30 minutes or less using a browser.
+Implementation of this hosted service takes 30 minutes or less using a browser, slashing deployment time by a factor of 10.
 A number of similar solutions are also available on the market.

 With such solutions, synchronizing your QuickBooks and Salesforce.com data is very simple: you register, specify the frequency of synchronization launches, download an agent application, run it, launch QuickBooks Web Connector, specify the path to the agent application, and enter your QuickBooks and Salesforce CRM passwords.
 That is it; you have got your data synchronization up and running.